micahwoods/micahwoods.github.io/_posts/2020-12-28-awesome-things-other-people-did-turfgrass-this-year.md

 ---

 * Online turfgrass field days.
 I really appreciate the effort put into these by so many universities.
-I didn't watch everything.
-What I did watch was really good.
+What I was able to watch this year was really good.
 I especially enjoyed the videos from [Oregon State University](https://www.youtube.com/channel/UCHhEJD2IWTnp0GRMZEnYPpw/videos), with Chas Schmid on [long-term cultivation and topdressing](https://youtu.be/zTdmN6YqSgM), Alyssa Cain on [irrigation frequency and ET replacement on annual bluegrass](https://youtu.be/U4ayqJ6J8ds), and Clint Mattox with [summer notes on winter treatments](https://youtu.be/MLSvTctc6wk).

 * [Clint's video](https://www.turfnet.com/turfnet-tv.html/winfieldtv/mattox/) for the Winfield Academy Prof Talk series was really good, too.